 This is especially true for lab and research notebooks.
 Physical copies of these kinds of records leave them open to potential loss or damage.
 Scanning these allow you to not only have a backup, but also keep the information password protected so that only people authorized to see the notes can access the files.

 Increase Office and Shelf Space

-The immediate benefit for scanning your collection of books is that you will free up significant space in your office or records room.
+The immediate benefit for digitizing your collection of books is that you will free up significant space in your office or records room.
 Books and notebooks will be scanned and then either destroyed or returned to you for long-term storage elsewhere.

 With your books scanned to digital files, and then run through optical character recognition (OCR), your media becomes fully text-searchable.
 This means you can do extensive and easy look up if you want to find a name across newspaper archives or product mentions in instruction manuals.